MagicMirrorOrg/MagicMirror/modules/README.md

 ### Module instance methods

-Each module instance has some handy methods which can be helpfull building your module.
+Each module instance has some handy methods which can be helpful building your module.

 ####`this.file(filename)`